bio-phys/MemCurv/README.rst

 Installation
 ============
-No instalation required.
+No installation required.
 Directly run the Python programs if the dependencies are installed before.

 Usage
 =====